CSC Media Group: History

 CSC was one of the parties involved in bidding for a low-bandwidth, 18-hour-a-day stream on the UK's digital terrestrial television (DTT) system in November 2005.

 Like The Box Plus Network and All Around the World Productions channels, all of CSC's music channels now broadcast 24 hours a day.

 In May 2012, CSC launched BuzMuzik, a new music television channel driven by mobile phone (text/mms) and social media.

 In February 2013, CSC launched True Entertainment +1, a one-hour timeshift of True Entertainment.
 It was replaced by True Drama on 4 June 2013.

 On 22 July 2013, Kix Power launched, replacing Pop Girl +1 on Sky.
 That was rebranded as Kix +1 on 1 October 2013, rebranded as Kix Power again on Christmas 2013 and Easter 2014; and was renamed Kix + on 22 April 2014.
 This timeshift was replaced with Pop +1 on 14 July 2014.

 In late 2013, CSC purchased Starz TV, which was a sole channel by Cloud Television One Limited, following the collapse of Mushroom TV and the sale of Mushroom's all other channels to All Around the World Productions.
 In April 2014, CSC closed BuzMuzik, and replaced it with a revival of True Entertainment +1.
 The channel also closed for CSC to broadcast Starz TV.

 On 26 June 2014, Sony Pictures Television, Sony's TV programming and network unit, said it would buy CSC and its 16 channels for £107 million ($180 million).
 The deal was completed on 15 August 2014.
 All the channels were transferred to Sony Pictures Television, and the company went dormant.

 On 13 December 2018, their four remaining music channels were sold to the TRACE Group.

 On 27 November 2019, the company was liquidated and dissolved.

-As of 2025, Tiny Pop, Tiny Pop +1, Pop, and Pop +1 are the only CSC channels to still exist, as Pop Max became a digital service and the rest have closed.
+As of 2025, Tiny Pop, Tiny Pop +1, Pop, and Pop +1 were the only CSC channels to still exist, as Pop Max closed on 22 April 2025.

+On January 1, 2026, Narrative shut down both Pop and Tiny Pop's television channels, meaning all former CSC Media Group channels were closed.
+Both channels became a FAST-only television channel.